Skip to content

 • Judging vs. Perceiving

-Based on the results of the test, the person doing the assessment is categorized into one of the 16 personality types, such as INFJ or ENFP.
+Based on the test results, the person doing the assessment is categorized into one of the 16 personality types, such as INFJ or ENFP.

-Each dimension reflects on the way someone communicates in and out of the workplace.
+Each dimension reflects how someone communicates in and out of the workplace.
 Here’s what you can glean from each person’s personality type according to the Myers-Briggs test.

 • Extraversion: Communicates more openly and gets energy from communicating with others